Huegoxaga/notes/os/linux.md

 - Certbot is a free, open source software tool for automatically using Let’s Encrypt certificates on manually-administrated websites to enable HTTPS
 - [Click Here](https://certbot.eff.org/instructions) for details
+- Use `sudo certbot --nginx -d www.example.com,example.com` to create the certificate for multiple domains

 ### zip